 Activities of Daily Living

-Our occupational therapists help children with developmental delays learn basic tasks, such as bathing, getting dressed, brushing their teeth, tying shoes and feeding themselves.
+Our occupational therapists help children with overall safety/self-care, handwriting difficulties, play skills and learning basic tasks, such as bathing, getting dressed, brushing their teeth, tying shoes, and feeding themselves.

 Evaluation for Specialized/Adaptive Equipment

 Our occupational therapists evaluate the needs of your child for specialized equipment, such as wheelchairs, splints, bathroom equipment, etc. We will often work directly with medical equipment companies to ensure the children we treat have the best possible equipment for life outside the therapy session.